Gladuin/iidx-controller/README.md

  - You can change the 10 sensitivity values by changing the values in the array on line `57` of `iidx-controller/iidx-controller.ino`.
  - Sensitivity can be disabled by setting `NO_SENSITIVITY` to `1` in `iidx-controller/IIDXHID.h` on line `7`.

+LED mode switching:
+ - Hold the last button in the button array, and then tap the first button in the button array to switch modes.
+ - The LED mode rotation is as follows:
+   1. HID / reactive auto (default setting, this switches to reactive mode if there are no LED HID messages in 3 seconds)
+   2. Reactive only
+   3. HID only
+   4. HID _and_ reactive

 Info:
  - Pinouts are available in `iidx-controller/iidx-controller.ino`, you can edit them there if necessary.
  - If changing the number of buttons / LEDs, change the value in `iidx-controller/IIDXHID.h` (line `3` and `4` respectively) to the new number of buttons / LEDs.
  - Leonardo pinout (what the numbers in the code's pinout arrays mean) at the bottom of this page.
- - The LED mode rotation is as follows:
-   1. HID / reactive auto (this switches to reactive mode if there are no LED HID messages in 3 seconds)
-   2. Reactive only
-   3. HID only
-   4. HID _and_ reactive

 # HID Sensitivity
 In spice, select `Beatmania IIDX` and go to the `Lights` tab.
 Scroll down until you see `Turntable P1 Resistance` and click the `Bind` button.